openSUSE/news-o-o/_posts/2007-07-18-release-management-support-for-opensuse-build-service.markdown

 ---
 author: News Team
+comments: true
 date: 2007-07-18 07:33:33+00:00
 layout: post
 link: https://news.opensuse.org/2007/07/18/release-management-support-for-opensuse-build-service/
+slug: release-management-support-for-opensuse-build-service
-title: "Release Management Support for openSUSE Build Service"
+title: Release Management Support for openSUSE Build Service
+wordpress_id: 23
 categories:
 - Build Service
 ---

 The openSUSE Build Service allows from now on more control about what to do with built packages.
 You can for example switch of the publishing of packages to the ftp server and mirrors, when you prepare a major update in your project.

 <!-- more -->